rm-hull/luma.led_matrix/doc/python-usage.rst

    PyPi package to interface to the daisychained LEDs.
 It uses DMA (direct memory access) via ``/dev/mem`` which means that it has to run in privileged mode (via ``sudo`` root access).

+The same viewport, scroll support, portrait/landscape orientation and color model idioms provided in luma.core are equally applicable to the neopixel implementation.

 Examples
 ^^^^^^^^